Ceudan/Car-Racing/README.md

 ![Proximal Policy Optimization Equation](images/PPO_equation.png)

-We decided to use the beta distribution for our policy, which matches well with our 1 dimensionsal bounded action space.
+We used the beta distribution for our policy, which matches well with our 1 dimensionsal bounded action space.

 ![Graph of Beta Distribution](images/Beta_Distribution.png)